Hispanic and Latino Americans: Median income

-In 2017, the US Census reported the median household incomes of Hispanic Americans to be $50,486.
+In 2017, the US census reported the median household incomes of Hispanic Americans to be $50,486.
 This is the third consecutive annual increase in median household income for Hispanic-origin households.

 Poverty

-According to the US Census, the poverty rate Hispanics was 18.3 percent in 2017, down from 19.4 percent in 2016.
+According to the US census, the poverty rate Hispanics was 18.3 percent in 2017, down from 19.4 percent in 2016.
 Hispanics accounted for 10.8 million individuals in poverty.
-In comparison, the average poverty rates in 2017 for non-Hispanic white Americans was 8.7 percent with 17 million individuals in poverty, Asian Americans was 10.0 percent with 2 million individuals in poverty, and African Americans was 21.2 percent with 9 million individuals in poverty.
+In comparison, the average poverty rates in 2017 for non-Hispanic White Americans was 8.7 percent with 17 million individuals in poverty, Asian Americans was 10.0 percent with 2 million individuals in poverty, and African Americans was 21.2 percent with 9 million individuals in poverty.

-Among the largest Hispanic groups during 2015 was: Honduran Americans & Dominican Americans (27%), Guatemalan Americans (26%), Puerto Ricans (24%), Mexican Americans (23%), Salvadoran Americans (20%), Cuban Americans and Venezuelan Americans (17%), Ecuadorian Americans (15%), Nicaraguan Americans (14%), Colombian Americans (13%), Argentinian Americans (11%) and Peruvian Americans (10%).
+Among the largest Hispanic groups during 2015 was: Honduran Americans & Dominican Americans (27%), Guatemalan Americans (26%), Puerto Ricans (24%), Mexican Americans (23%), Salvadoran Americans (20%), Cuban Americans and Venezuelan Americans (17%), Ecuadorian Americans (15%), Nicaraguan Americans (14%), Colombian Americans (13%), Argentinian Americans (11%), and Peruvian Americans (10%).

 Poverty affects many underrepresented students as racial/ethnic minorities tend to stay isolated within pockets of low-income communities.
 This results in several inequalities, such as "school offerings, teacher quality, curriculum, counseling and all manner of things that both keep students engaged in school and prepare them to graduate".
 In the case of Hispanics, the poverty rate for Hispanic children in 2004 was 28.6 percent.
 Moreover, with this lack of resources, schools reproduce these inequalities for generations to come.
 In order to assuage poverty, many Hispanic families can turn to social and community services as resources.

 Cultural matters

 The geographic, political, social, economic and racial diversity of Hispanic Americans makes all Hispanics very different depending on their family heritage and/or national origin.
-Many times, there are many cultural similarities between Hispanics from neighboring countries than from more distant countries, ie Spanish Caribbean, Southern Cone, Central America etc. Yet several features tend to unite Hispanics from these diverse backgrounds.
+Many times, there are many cultural similarities between Hispanics from neighboring countries than from more distant countries, i.e. Spanish Caribbean, Southern Cone, Central America etc. Yet several features tend to unite Hispanics from these diverse backgrounds.